 Patience, although not a requirement of prayer, is a good quality to have.
 Because, it’s not a good thing to force God’s hand.
 (Yes, I believe it is possible to force God’s hand.
 If you want details, ask in comments.)
 I do not mean to say that he will punish you in some way for forcing his hand.
 Because your only punishment will be, you will get exactly what you ask for.
 And what you ask for might not be the best thing for you.

 I will illustrate this in a very simple manner.
 For instance, take this statement: Little kids shouldn’t run around the living room with scissors.
 Why?
 For two reasons:

-- They might hurt themselves.
-(An inquisitive toddler’s mind can come up with a quite innocent question like: What do scissors taste like?)
+1. They will make a great mess out of a perfectly fine living room.
+2. They might hurt themselves.
+(An inquisitive toddler's mind can come up with a quite innocent question like: What do scissors taste like?)

 For quite similar reasons, God might withhold some blessing from you.
 The reason for him not answering your prayer is not that he doesn’t care about you but it’s that he cares a great deal more about you to give you what you ask for.
 He will bless you at the very moment when you become capable of handling that blessing.
 So, be patient.

 Now that I’ve dealt with some of the continual aspects of prayer, I’d like to focus on the more immediate elements.
 But as far as we have come, there is one question that is yet to be answered.
 Even though the essay is titled “On Prayer”, I’m very doubtful that any of you even noticed that I haven’t defined prayer.
 It is because deep down we already know what prayer is.